svengiegerich/svengiegerich/README.md

 ## About me

-- I'm a Data Scientist and Economist from Germany, :computer:
+- I'm a trainded Data Scientist (@Oxford) and MSc.
+Economist (@Mannheim) from Germany, :computer:
 - I'm currently doing my MSc. on _Social Data Science_ at the _Oxford Internet Institute_, :school_satchel:
-- I'm interested in research topics within the domain of {Social Data Sciences, Market Design}, :telescope:.
+- I'm interested in research topics within the domain of {Market Design, Social Data Sciences}, :telescope:.

+## Projects

+- _Kitamatch_.
+A market design mechanism for fair & fast childcare allocation.
+  + This is work in progress with Thilo Klein & Tobias Reischmann
+  + @ Center for European Economic Research (ZEW) in Mannheim
+  + Interested in the implemented software?
+Let's see [the repo](https://github.com/svengiegerich/kitamatch)

 ## Reach me